Do Exes Come Back? Prioritize Your Mental Health After A Breakup

 During this time, limit exposure to your ex.
 You might do so by ignoring their messages, removing them from social media, or avoiding locations they frequent.
 Ask friends and family to avoid speaking of your ex while you process what happened.

 During a breakup, leaving home or making time for appointments can be challenging.
 If you relate, online counseling may be valuable.
 Through online platforms like BetterHelp for individuals or ReGain for couples, you may be able to make a positive change.
-Signing up can take a few minutes, and you can get matched with a counselor that meets your stated preferences, such as someone with experience with couples.
+Signing up can take a few minutes, and you can get matched with a counselor who meets your stated preferences, such as someone with experience with couples.
 Couples therapy can also be done online if you and your ex get back together and want to discuss your options.

 Online therapy can be helpful for individual concerns as well as relationship troubles.
 Studies show that teletherapy is as effective as other options.
 Those participating in online therapy often report decreased depressive symptoms, higher self-efficacy, and reduced anxiety.